WeiqunPengLab/IRTools/README.md

 | Aaas | 0.189649931299 | 0.558970463129 | 0.008,0.01,0.007 | 0.012,0.008,0.019 | 0.005 |
 | 9530051G07Rik | 0.00474936472952 | 0.0199711015431 | 0.0,0.0,0.0 | 0.183,0.366,0.0 0.183 |

-2\. `NAME.diff.IRI.introns.txt` is the detection of differential intron retention index from two RNA-Seq samples S1FILES and S2FILES for all introns.
+2\. `NAME.diff.IRI.introns.txt` is the detection of differential intron retention index from two RNA-Seq samples S1FILES and S2FILES for all CIRs.

 The file format is as follows.